ageyev/un-su/documents/cis/1991-12-08_Belovezh_Accords_text_en.md

 The High Contracting Parties recognize that the sphere of their joint activity, conducted on an equitable basis through common coordinating institutions of the Commonwealth, embraces:

 - coordination of foreign policy;
-- cooperation in the formation and development of a common economic space and Europe-wide and Eurasian markets and in the field of customs policy
+- cooperation in the formation and development of a common economic space and Europe-wide and Eurasian markets and in the field of customs policy;
 - cooperation in developing the transport and communications systems;
 - cooperation in the protection of the environment and participation in establishing a comprehensive international system of environmental security;
 - issues of migration policy;